biowdl/expression-quantification/README.md

 [here](https://biowdl.github.io/expression-quantification/).

 ## About
-These workflows are part of [Biowdl](https://github.com/biowdl) developed by the SASC team at [Leiden University Medical Center](https://www.lumc.nl/).
+This workflow is part of [Biowdl](https://github.com/biowdl) developed by the SASC team at [Leiden University Medical Center](https://www.lumc.nl/).

 ## Contact
 <p>